DevonKS/search-by-meta-tags/README.txt

 This plugin isn't yet ready for the plugins directory because classes/question_bank_column.php has MS SQL specific SQL.

 Installation
-there are two ways to install searchbymetatags

-1. Download just the searchbymetatags.zip and unzip it in the directory <moodle>/local.
-2. Clone the entire repository into the directory <moodle>/local and then run shifter to build the javascript.
+1. Clone the entire repository into the directory <moodle>/local and then run shifter to build the javascript.
 The commands to achieve this on a linux machine are (provided you have shifter installed):